Live Workshop Guide · Hands-On AI Training

 • Don't edit the idea.
 Just get 2 to 3 down on the page.

-• Stretch your thinking.
-Not "what can I do with AI" — "how can I work differently by understanding AI."
+• Reframe the question: not "what can I do with AI" but "how can I work differently by understanding AI."

 • If you can't think of one for yourself, think of something a colleague would want done.

 You'll know you've got it wheneach Job is one sentence and follows the "When X, I want Y, so I can Z" frame end-to-end.
-Resist the urge to write a fourth one this round.
+Stop at three this round.

 Step 3 Have Claude pressure-test your Jobs and propose 2 more.